msmannan00/Genesis-Search/README.md

 ## Technology Stack

-The Genesis Search Engine is built using various technologies to provide optimal search capabilities and data handling.
+The Orion Search Engine is built using various technologies to provide optimal search capabilities and data handling.
 Below is the list of libraries and frameworks used:

 ### Search Functionality